7 Manual Handling Statistics You Should Know

 Lost working days have obvious impacts on efficiency and output for businesses and so reducing the risk of MSDs and manual handling operations within the workplace should be a priority.

-3. Manual handling accounts for over a third of all workplace injuries
+3) Manual handling accounts for 17% of all workplace injuries

 A lot of organisations don’t recognise issues with manual handling processes or tasks until there is an incident or injury.